We offer solutions with bioplastics to cover a wide range of sustainable needs

 When we talk about bioplastics, we refer to a category of products that encompasses both plastics from renewable sources and plastics that biodegrade at the end of their useful life.

 Biobased plastics are made from renewable raw materials instead of the natural raw materials of fossil origin (natural gas or oil) used in conventional plastics.

-Bio-based plastics are derived in whole or in part from biomass from renewable natural resources, generally of plant origin (such as corn, sugar cane, cellulose, etc.), marine origin (such as plants, algae, or certain microorganisms), or animal origin (lactic acid).
+Bio-based plastics are derived entirely or in part from biomass obtained from renewable natural resources, generally of plant origin (such as corn, sugar cane, cellulose, etc.), marine origin (such as plants, algae, or certain microorganisms), or animal origin (lactic acid).
 In some cases, it’s also possible to produce them from certain types of agricultural waste.

 Discover our Biobased ECOsolutions

-According to all the above, we offer different bio-based products in our plants.
+According to all the above, we offer different bio-based products in our products.

 the hygiene sector

 with ISCC Certification